brandongregory/dndhelp/src/5e-character-creation/party-roles.md

 In my first DnD campaign, I played a Monk while my companions were a Bard and a Ranger.
 This put me on the front line.
 Monks are not great tanks, but I did well at keeping the enemy’s front line off of my companions.
 The challenge wasn’t surviving; it was feeling like I was good at my role.
 Sitting on the front line doesn’t play to a Monk’s strengths.
 I spent a lot of sessions wishing I was a Barbarian.

-Think about who’s going to be the front line when enemies close in.
+Think about who’s going to be on the front line when enemies close in.
 Your Bard may want to play a support character, but if they get stuck on the front line, it may change how they build their character.
 You’ll probably be able to make anything work, just make sure that whoever it is in your party knows that they’ll be doing that and feels comfortable with their character choice.

 ### Don’t Neglect Support and Control Roles